 Sadly, these days we cannot always rely on a police presence when a crime is taking place, nor their swift attendance in the event of one.
 Major budget cuts and redundancies have seen police numbers in London and across the UK slashed.
+Sadly, very few people can afford to hire close protection services in London or elsewhere.
 Therefore, an element of vigilantism has been established on our streets – and quite rightly so!
 With brave members of the public stepping up and taking it upon themselves to confront and apprehend suspected criminals – conducting a ‘Citizens Arrest’.

 It is completely legal and possible for a member of the public to arrest a suspected criminal, by performing a Citizen’s Arrest.
 But you must be very careful not to act outside of the law, or find yourself being arrested too.
 What exactly does the law state about this, and how far do your rights extend?
 This article will help explain exactly where you stand.